 Ultralight and weightshift microlight aircraft

-The performance of modern recreational aircraft easily equals, and in many cases betters, the lower end of the general aviation aeroplane spectrum.
+The performance of modern light recreational aircraft easily equals, and in many cases betters, the lower end of the general aviation aeroplane spectrum.

 Recreational pilots are increasingly using this type of aeroplane for extensive cross country trips around Australia.